-our PICC line information
+our midline line information

-ate of placement:
+Date of placement:

-atheter type:
+Catheter type:

-o. of Lumen: Single / Double
+lo. of Lumen: Single / Double

-ize: 4Fr / 5 Fr
+Size: 3Fr / 4Fr / 5 Fr

-ite of insertion: Right / Left
+Site of insertion: Right / Left

-ein:
+/ein:

-ength: Internal = cm ; External= cm
+.ength: Internal = cm ; External=

-ecurement device used:
+Securement device used:

-ecurAcath G rip-Lok
+SecurAcath

 NB: You can have a scan/MRI with the SecurAcath.
 It does not need to be changed weekly, and will only be removed when the catheter is removed.